Swahili: Religion

 Swahili played a major role in spreading both Christianity and Islam in East Africa.
 From their arrival in East Africa, Arabs brought Islam and set up madrasas, where they used Swahili to teach Islam to the natives.
-As the Arab presence grew, more and more natives were converted to Islam and were taught using the Swahili language.
+As the Arab population and influence expanded, a growing number of indigenous people converted to Islam and began receiving religious and cultural instruction in Swahili, which increasingly absorbed Arabic vocabulary.

-From the arrival of Europeans in East Africa, Christianity was introduced to the region.
-While the Arabs were mostly based in the coastal areas, European missionaries went further inland spreading Christianity.
-As the first missionary posts in East Africa were in the coastal areas, missionaries picked up Swahili and used it to spread Christianity, since it contained many similarities with other indigenous languages in the region.
+With the arrival of Europeans in East Africa, Christianity was introduced to the region, profoundly shaping the development of Swahili.
+While Arab influence remained concentrated along the coastal areas, European missionaries ventured further inland, establishing missions and promoting Christian teachings.
+Early outposts were located along the coast, where they encountered Swahili as a widely spoken lingua franca.
+Recognizing its utility and structural similarities to other indigenous languages, the Europeans adopted Swahili as a medium for evangelization, religious and general educational instruction, and, eventually, colonization.

 Politics

 During the struggle for Tanganyika independence, the Tanganyika African National Union used Swahili as a language of mass organisation and political movement.
 This included publishing pamphlets and radio broadcasts to rally the people to fight for independence.
 After gaining independence, Swahili was adopted as the national language.
 To this day, Tanzanians carry a sense of pride when it comes to Swahili, especially when it is used to unite over 120 tribes across Tanzania.
 Swahili was used to strengthen solidarity within the nation, and remains to be a key identity of the Tanzanian people.